mitliagkas/mitliagkas.github.io/dl-theory-class-2020.md

 [[scribed notes 1](ift6085-2019/ift-6085-lecture-9-notes.pdf)]
 [[scribed notes 2](ift6085-2019/ift-6085-lecture-11-notes.pdf)]

-Required reading: [13,14]
+Required reading: Main body of the papers [13,14] without all the proofs Required reading: The two sets of scribed notes provided here.
+Optional reading: Proofs that are not covevered in the scribed notes.

 **February 6th**
-Guest lecture - Jose Gallego
+Guest lecture - Jose Gallego [this is a new topic; no scribes available from last year]

-TOPIC: TBA
+Uniform convergence may be unable to explain generalization in deep learning

+Required reading:
+- Section 14 from [4]
+- Main body of the paper [36]

+Optional reading:
+- Proofs from [36]

 ---